VikRudkovskaya/CV-EN/README.md

 ◎

 ### 1991
-◎ Was born in Russia.
+◎ Was born in Russia

 # Contacts